Butchertown, Louisville: History

-One of the largest Butchertown area healthcare employers relocated when The Eye Care Institute moved its ophthalmology clinic, LASIK laser vision correction suite and eye care services to their expanded and renovated building on December 29, 1995.
-As The Eye Care Institute developed its ambulatory clinical trials business it renamed the clinical trials business to Butchertown Clinical Trials and relocated it to 205 N. Spring Street in Butchertown during 2021.
-The Spring Street building was a refrigerated metal storage building that was built for making ice cubes in about 1979.
-It was heavily renovated into high-tech biomedical office and research space and features a façade of corrugated metal products, concrete slabs, and brick.
-The Eye Care Institute building contains architecture and building materials from three different centuries; the offices and conference room are in the portion of the building that was built as a house in about 1880 and features an Italianate façade.
-The 1880 section structurally consists of 24 foot clear span balloon framing.
-The main clinic building contains about 10,000 square feet and is a masonry and steel structure built in about 1985 when it served as the main location of Louisville's cable TV provider.
-The newest section of The Eye Care Institute is mostly clear span space, built in 1994 and 1995 of both steel support beams and wood framing.
-This late 20th Century section includes a Porte Cochere, stained concrete floors, and north facing transom windows.

 In the 2000s, there were plans as part of the Ohio River Bridges Project to move the Kennedy Interchange further south when it was to be reconfigured by 2018, meaning that more buildings in Butchertown would be razed.
 However, these plans were scrapped in favor of reconfiguring the interchange in its existing location.
 Furthermore, the project included a second interstate bridge just east of the John F. Kennedy Memorial Bridge that opened as the Abraham Lincoln Bridge on December 6, 2015.
 The necessity of flyover ramps for the new bridge led to the demolishing of about one-third of Butchertown's David Armstrong Extreme Park, along with a rebuild of facilities on an adjacent property.

 Demographics

 As of 2000, the population of Butchertown was 975, of which Whites were 82.8%, Blacks were 7.2%, Hispanics were 5.3%, and other races were 4.7%.
 Males of all races were 60.1% of the population, while females were 39.9%.